droideck/Curse-of-Strahd-Reloaded-PF2e/Introduction/A DM's Guide to Curse of Strahd.md

 <img class="image-light" src="https://publish-01.obsidian.md/access/7db64b11c71d88572ddc6cd06b888976/images/cover-light.png">

 **Unbalanced encounters.
 Unorganized chapters.
 Overwhelming lore.
-And *Dungeons & Dragons'* most challenging villain.** *Curse of Strahd* has earned its reputation as 5th Edition's most notorious module—but the official campaign can often be more difficult for Dungeon Masters than their players.
+And *Dungeons & Dragons'* most challenging villain.** *Curse of Strahd* has earned its reputation as 5th Edition's most notorious module—but the official campaign can often be more difficult for Game Masters than their players.

 That's where ***Curse of Strahd: Reloaded*** comes in.
 As your personal *Curse of Strahd* guide, *Reloaded* will help you take your players on an unforgettable journey through the Mists—one that's been revised to be as easy and enjoyable as possible to run.